jarun/nnn/README.md

 ### nlay

-nnn comes with an easily customizable bash shell script to handle files - nlay.
+nnn comes with an easily customizable bash shell script to media types - nlay.
 To know more about it, visit [nlay on wiki](https://github.com/jarun/nnn/wiki/all-about-nlay).

 ### Installation